Want to Stop Bad Habits? 17 Tips to Break a Bad Habit

 And putting on your running shoes is very easy.
 Your goal may be to run a marathon, but the gateway habit is putting on your running shoes.

-The fact is that the habit must first be established, and only then can it be improved.
 Instead of trying to form an ideal habit from the beginning, do something simpler but more consistent.
 First, you have to standardize it, and only then can you optimize it.

-13. Use the commitment device method
+13. Use the Commitment Device Method

 Sometimes success doesn’t depend so much on simplifying good habits as it does on making bad ones complicated.
 If it’s difficult for you to follow your plans and stop bad habits, you can make them difficult by creating a commitment device.